jmcnamara/polars_excel_writer/README.md

 # polars_excel_writer

-The `polars_excel_writer` crate is a library for serializing Polars dataframes to Excel XLSX files.
+The `polars_excel_writer` crate is a library for serializing Polars dataframes to Excel Xlsx files.

-It provides two interfaces for writing a dataframe to an Excel XLSX file:
+It provides two interfaces for writing a dataframe to an Excel Xlsx file:

-- [`ExcelWriter`] a simple Excel serializer that implements the Polars [`SerWriter`] trait to write a dataframe to an Excel XLSX file.
+- [`ExcelWriter`] a simple Excel serializer that implements the Polars [`SerWriter`] trait to write a dataframe to an Excel Xlsx file.

 - [`PolarsXlsxWriter`] a more configurable Excel serializer that more closely resembles the interface options provided by the Polars [`write_excel()`]